Chinese drugmaker: Vaccine 79.3% effective in final tests

 It would be the second vaccine from a Sinopharm unit, following a separate candidate developed by the company’s Wuhan Institute of Biological Products Ltd.

-Chinese producers have at least six possible vaccines in the final stage of clinical trials.
+The Beijing Institute’s vaccine has been approved by regulatory authorities in the United Arab Emirates.
+Authorities in the UAE previously said the vaccine was 86% effective.

 The Sinopharm vaccine relies on two doses, the company said, similar to Western-developed vaccines.
-The two-sentence announcement gave no information about side effects, conditions required to transport and use the vaccine or other details.
+The two-sentence announcement gave no information about side effects, conditions required to transport and use the vaccine, or other details.

 Western-developed vaccines must be kept frozen at temperatures as low as minus 70 degrees Celsius (minus 94 Fahrenheit).
 Chinese developers have said theirs can be stored at 2 to 8 C (36 to 46 F).

+A former Shanghai CDC immunologist and medical professional Tao Lina, said he got the first dose of Beijing Institute’s vaccine on Saturday under the emergency use program.

+He had “absolutely no adverse reactions, not even a localized reaction,” he said.

-Chinese developers are testing vaccines in more than a dozen countries, including Russia, Egypt and Mexico.
+Chinese producers have at least six possible vaccines in the final stage of clinical trials.
+They are testing vaccines in more than a dozen countries, including Russia, Egypt and Mexico.
 Few details have been released, leaving experts abroad wondering about effectiveness and side effects.

 Western companies are distributing newly distributed coronavirus vaccines, but some health experts express concern too little will be available to poorer countries.
 China’s government says it will ensure Chinese-developed vaccines are affordable for developing countries and has been actively pursuing distribution deals abroad.